ngworker/router-component-store/README.md

 #### MinimalRouteData

-The `MinimalRouteData` interface is used for the `RouterStore#data$` property.
+The `MinimalRouteData` interface is used for the `MinimalActivatedRouteSnapshot#data` property.
 This interface is a serializable subset of the Angular Router's `Data` type.
 In particular, the `symbol` index in the Angular Router's `Data` type is removed. `MinimalRouteData` has the following signature.

 ```typescript
 export type MinimalRouteData = {